FroeMic/TUM-IN-POM/1-lectures/14-global-project-management.md

 ### 2. Communication

+* Crucial for successful project deliveries and product development
+    * Impossible to deliver value without communication
+    * Impossible to utilize team capacity without communication
+    * **Active communication will make any project successful**
+* Miscommunication is a major reason for failed projects, cost overruns, quality problems, project delays
+* Lack of communication is one of the biggest reasons for people performing bad and not enjoying work

+##### Communication Patterns

+* Planned vs unplanned
+* Synchronous vs asynchronous
+* Vertical vs horizontal
+* Formal vs informal
+* Internal vs external stakeholders

+##### Communication Challenges in Global Context and Mitigation

+* **Who to contact** - roster (dt.
+Namensliste)
+* **Difficulty of initiating contact** - documentation communication structure
+* **Language** - explain back to each other
+* **Ineffective communication** - be aware in communication strategy
+* **Lack of informal communication** - build relationships

+##### What makes good communication?

+* Awareness and respect to culture and workload
+* Adapting messages to recipient
+* Identifying where communication needs to be improved (find out why people are not communicating)
+* Communication needs to add value for the recipient

+###### Find the right tool to communicate

+* Slack
+* Trello
+* Skype
+* Jira
+* Hangouts

+###### Travel
+ * Invest in meeting face to face
+* Have a satellite in the other location channel things
+* When budgeting the project always negotiate for travel budget

+##### Practical Tips

+* Focus on more planned communication
+* Make sure to schedule time for synchronous communication
+* Easily accessible meeting notes
+* Invest in tools/facilities to enable informal communication
+* Create a mindset of awareness and respect of time difference
+* Invest in travel

+###### Lessons Learned in different roles

+Context become more and more international.
+We are citizens of the world.

+* **Requirement Lead**
+    * Communicate clearly to developers
+    * Ask them to explain back
+    * Follow progress

+* **Team Lead**
+    * Encourage team to find communication hubs
+    * Motivation of teams crucial

+* **Solution Architect**
+    * Initiate and fuel collaboration between teams for solution design & code structure

+* **Project Manager**
+    * Ask for honest input about possibility and feasibility of decisions/asks

 ### 3. Product Development in a Global Context

 ### 4. How does Agile Software Development Work in a Global Setup?